How to Season Rice in a Rice Cooker: 30 Easy Recipe Ideas

 Fortunately, there are some easy ways to make fluffy seasoned rice.
 The following two simple ingredients salt and broth are an easy recipe that will turn plain rice into seasoned fluffy rice.
 Ready to accompany any dish or eat on its own.

-- Choose the type of rice; long-grain rice, short grain rice, jasmine rice, sushi rice, wild rice.
+- Choose the type of rice; long-grain rice, short-grain rice, jasmine rice, sushi rice, and wild rice.